prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>EnforcedSampleLimit defines global limit on number of scraped samples
+<p>When defined, enforcedSampleLimit specifies a global limit on the number
+of scraped samples that will be accepted.
+This overrides any
+<code>spec.sampleLimit</code> set by ServiceMonitor, PodMonitor, Probe objects
+unless <code>spec.sampleLimit</code> is greater than zero and less than than
+<code>spec.enforcedSampleLimit</code>.</p>
-that will be accepted.
-This overrides any SampleLimit set per ServiceMonitor or/and PodMonitor.
-It is meant to be used by admins to enforce the SampleLimit to keep overall number of samples/series under the desired limit.
+<p>It is meant to be used by admins to keep the overall number of
-Note that if SampleLimit is lower that value will be taken instead.</p>
+samples/series under a desired limit.</p>
 </td>
 </tr>
 <tr>